HarmlessEvil/advent-of-code-2024/README.md

 I wish I saw part 1 as dynamic programming problem from the beginning!
 This way part 1 was more difficult for me compared to part 2.

+### Day 20: Race Condition

+It was a fiasco in terms of how much time I spent on it.
+I didn't pay enough attention to the fact that there is only a single path from start to end, and I was expecting some tricky teleport to the other side of the finish line which would follow the way that did not belong to the non-cheating path.
+I also thought that you can travel through two walls in the part 1.

+The idea of always jumping closer to the finish was always with me, but I couldn't persuade myself that it'll work.
+Apparently, it did work, and it's clear how dramatically simpler my code for part 2 looks compared to part 1.
+I guess, I want to leave it as is just to illustrate my thought process, and how it lead me to a dead end.